hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         .. seealso::

-            For the detail descriptions and additional supported implementations, please refer to the :ref:`Policy Wrappers <implementation_policy_head>` section later in this page.
+            For detailed descriptions and additional supported implementations, please refer to the :ref:`Policy Wrappers <implementation_policy_head>` section later in this page.

     .. dropdown:: How to customize the dataset class?